Importing Consultation Notes or Transcripts

 1. When creating a new case, click Import Notes or Upload Transcript.

-2. Upload your document (supported formats include plain text, PDF, and common document formats).
+2. Upload your document (supported formats currently includes plain text).

 3. PraxPilot automatically extracts relevant clinical signals — symptoms, notes, lab references, patient demographics — and populates the intake fields.